HealthSamurai/documentation/modules-1/smartbox/how-to-guides/pass-inferno-visual-inspection-and-attestation.md

 ## 9.10.13 Health IT developer demonstrates support for issuing refresh tokens to native applications

 Native applications can register `custom URL schemas`.
-Instead of the ordinary `http://` prefix the URL of the native application can start with anything else.
+Instead of the usual `http://`, the prefix the URL of the native application can start with anything else.
 For example, `my-awesome-smart-app://` is a legal custom URL schema.

 In terms of `SMART App launch` supporting native applications stands for allowing custom schemas in the `redirect_uri` property.